• Skip to primary navigation

 …

 Look, let me be super clear, this has nothing to do with gender.
 This isn’t me saying women spend money and men try to save it.
-There may be some differences in how men and women think about money, but if there are, I’m not privy to the information.
+There may be some differences in how men and women think about money, but if there are, I’m not privy to that information.
 This is just a specific example where my wife was saying something, and I was the calculator.
 Often the role is reversed, and my wife is the calculator.

 The point here is that this conversation helped me realize that for 12 years, my wife and I were talking around money instead of about it.